jhm2112/cse15l-lab-reports/lab-report-1-week-2.md

 <br />
 *First step for Windows users only: install a program called OpenSSH.* <br />
  <br />
-1. After installing VSCode, go to https://sdacs.ucsd.edu/~icc/index.php and look up your CSE15L course-specific account.
+1. After installing VSCode, go to [this site](https://sdacs.ucsd.edu/~icc/index.php)  and look up your CSE15L course-specific account.

 2. Open a terminal in VSCode and input this command (with the *zz* replaced by the letters in your account) :